kraftdenker/ZAPiXWEB/README.md

 Soares, A. (2022).
 WhatsApp Web Client Live Forensics Technique.
 In Proceedings of the 8th International Conference on Information Systems Security and Privacy - ICISSP, ISBN 978-989-758-553-1, pages 629-636.
 DOI: 10.5220/0011006400003120 https://doi.org/10.5220/0011006400003120

-ZAPiXWEB WhatsApp Extractor - 4 CHROME, FIREFOX, EDGE, OPERA, WhatsApp Desktop App (ELECTRON) (It also works offline for Browser extractions.
+ZAPiXWEB WhatsApp Extractor - 4 CHROME, FIREFOX, EDGE, OPERA, WhatsApp Desktop App (ELECTRON version deprecated by Meta in JUN/2023)
+(It also works offline for Browser extractions.
 It just works online for DesktopApp)

 Script for WhatsApp Web Client Live Forensics